 - About the author

-Vicki has written four books for the Rapid Reads series.
+Vicki has written a number of books for the Rapid Reads series.
 The first, A Winter Kill, features rookie constable Nicole Patterson.
-The second, Juba Good, third, Haitian Graves and fourth, Blood and Belonging are the first three books in the Ray Robertson mystery series.
+Juba Good, Haitian Graves and Blood and Belonging are the first three books in the Ray Robertson mystery series.
 In Fall 2017, Vicki's new series, featuring paramedic Ashley Grant, launches with White Sand Blues.